XMAMan/SmallSI/readme.md

 We have now the possibility to simulate a box, which is falling down and to place a fixed box as ground.
 We can also detect, if there are collisionpoints between the falling box and the ground.
 The next think, what we need is a function, which calculate for each collisionpoint a force, which will push the two boxes apart so that the falling box will not sink in the ground.

 For each collision-point there are two kind of forces:
-* NormalForce = Force, which pushaes two anchor points between two bodies in collision-normal-direction apart
+* NormalForce = Force, which pushes two anchor points between two bodies in collision-normal-direction apart
 * FrictionForce = Force which pushes the anchor points in tangent-direction.
 It slows down the movement in tangent-direction.

 If you want to simulate a cube sitting moveless on a slope then you have 5 force-vectors (see blue, red and purple arrows), which will hold the cube in calm.